phaserjs/editor-starter-template-box2d/README.md

-# Basic JavaScript project template for Phaser Editor v4.
+# Basic JavaScript project template for Phaser Editor v4 and Box2D.

 This is a Phaser Editor v4 project template.
+It includes Box2D library and a scene with a simple example of a Box2D world.

 ## Configuration